seqan/seqan3/doc/tutorial/sam_file/index.md

 ## BAM format

 BAM is the binary format version of SAM.
-It provides the same data as the SAM format with negligible and subtle differences in most cases.
+It provides the same data as the SAM format with negligible and subtle differences in most use cases.

-# Sam file fields
+# SAM file fields

-To make things clearer, here is the table of SAM columns connected to the corresponding SAM file record:
+To make things clearer, here is the table of SAM columns and the corresponding fields of a SAM file record:

 | #  | SAM Column ID |  FIELD name                                                                                          | seqan3::field                                    |
 |:--:|:--------------|:-----------------------------------------------------------------------------------------------------|:-------------------------------------------------|